slact/nchan/README.md

     #and will received messages from all of the above.
   }
 ```

+`DELETE` requests on any channel to which a multi-channel subscriber is subscribed will end the subscriber connection, just as if the subscriber was subscribed to that single channel directly.

 Publishing to multiple channels from one location is not supported.